kobolabs/epub-spec/README.md

 ### Sideloading for Testing Purposes

 Kobo encourages the testing of content on all its reading platforms by sideloading.
 Content should display identically whether sideloaded or downloaded to a device from the Kobo store.
 Instances where this is not the case can be reported to renderingissues@kobo.com and the epub in question will be logged for investigation.
-The only present exception applies to ePubs containing obfuscated fonts which will display correctly when sideloaded but will not pass content QA once processed - see [Font Obfuscation] (https://github.com/kobolabs/epub-spec/blob/master/README.md#obfuscated-fonts-are-not-currently-supported-by-the-kobo-cms).
+The only present exception applies to ePubs containing obfuscated fonts which will display correctly when sideloaded but will not pass content QA once processed - see [Font Obfuscation](https://github.com/kobolabs/epub-spec/blob/master/README.md#obfuscated-fonts-are-not-currently-supported-by-the-kobo-cms).

 Here’s how to sideload content on Kobo's reading platforms: